Donate

 Local

-Our stores not only support national charities, but are also committed to local initiatives that have a positive impact on their community.
-This means that your unsold contributions help to support both larger projects and small-scale local initiatives.
-For more detailed information about the specific goals and projects that we actively support, you are welcome to visit the relevant Appel & Ei store, where our team will be happy to tell you more about our involvement and the differences we make together.
+Our stores not only support national charities but also engage in local initiatives that have a positive impact on their community.
+This means your unsold consignment helps support both larger projects and small-scale local initiatives.
+For more detailed information about the specific goals and projects we actively support, you are welcome to visit the relevant Appel & Ei store, where our team will be happy to tell you more about our involvement and the differences we make together.

 Drop & Loop